Zaheer-ahmet/Energy_Aware_MAPF_RWARE/README.md

 - **Trained models:**
   Located in `Models/`.
 - **Evaluation script:**
-  Evaluation AI.py contains all the visualization and analysis code for evaluating test scenarios.
+  `Evaluation AI.py/` contains all the visualization and analysis code for evaluating test scenarios.
 It includes plots and metrics to assess the impact of agent count, battery level, and obstacle density on performance.

 ---